Person Centred Care and Planning

 - Staff working in supported living or community services

 Person-centred care is a regulatory expectation, not an optional approach.
-The Care Quality Commission expects providers to demonstrate that care is:
+CQC Regulation 9: Person-Centred Care expects providers to demonstrate that care is tailored to the individual, respectful of dignity and choice, based on involvement, consent and communication, and reflective of personal preferences, history, and outcomes.

 This course brings person-centred care back into focus, helping staff understand how to deliver it consistently, even in busy environments.